OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/02-contribute-a-new-cohort-definition.md

 - [ ] Cohort diagnostics output:

-    Attach (or provide a link to download) a zip file with output containing one Cohort Diagnostics result set for all the cohort definitions run on one or more data source.
+    Attach (or provide a link to download) a zip file containing the .csv files that are output from your study package (built on Cohort Diagnostics).
+This zip file should contain the output for one or more cohort definitions on one or more data sources.
+The identifiers for the cohort and phenotypes in these files, are expected to match the identifiers and corresponding specifications as in the phenotype library.

 - [ ] Contributor information: